sshniro/zap-docs/source/includes/explore.md

     private static final String ZAP_ADDRESS = "localhost";
     private static final int ZAP_PORT = 8080;
-    private static final String ZAP_API_KEY = null; // Change this if you have set the API Key
+    // Change to match the API key set in ZAP, or use NULL if the API key is disabled private static final String ZAP_API_KEY = "change me";

-    private static final String TARGET = "https://public-firing-range.appspot.com";
+    // The URL of the web application to be tested private static final String TARGET = "https://public-firing-range.appspot.com";

     public static void main(String[] args) {